 He was last seen playing for Wealdstone in the sixth tier of English football.

 Kolasinac scored a late equaliser against Chelsea in the 2017 Community Shield as Arsenal went on to win 4-1 on penalties.

-After an eye-catching start to life at Arsenal, the left-back has faced several spells on the sidelines during his first two-and-a-half years at Arsenal and is yet to firmly establish himself as the first choice in his position.
+After an eye-catching start to life at Arsenal, the left-back faced several spells on the sidelines and failed to establish himself as first-choice in his position.

 32' Kolasinac comes on ➡️